RationAI/xopat/modules/annotations/convert/README.md

  external (often storage) system
  - ``incrementID``: unique ID per annotation memory object, even if object is perceived by user the same after e.g. modification, it has different increment ID
- - ``instanceID``: consistent ID of annotation as perceived by a user
+ - ``internalID``: consistent ID of annotation as perceived by a user, internal value not to be exported and copied over between objects - the system manages this internally

 ### Native Format: objects
 The objects build on fabricJS objects, extending them with multiple properties.
 You can use any fabricJS properties,